What Is the Best EHR Software for Your Facility? (2026)

 1. Installed (On-Premises)

-Installed EHR software programs are always hosted on a computer or server located on a facility’s premises — thus, they’re often referred to as the on-premises system.
+Installed EHR software programs are always hosted on a computer or server located on a facility’s premises — thus, they’re often referred to as on-premises systems.
 On-premises deployed software is often best suited for small practices and clinics and is typically associated with EMR usage, rather than EHR.
 The table below summarizes some of its advantages and disadvantages.

 Typically associated with lower annual and monthly subscription costs User-friendly, its systems generally offer extensive customization options Often considered more secure and less susceptible to data breaches |